omega-code/omega-code.github.io/README.md

 # omega-code.github.io
-here sits the public web pages of the Omega Code Team
+here sit the public web pages of the Omega Code Team